ddmitov/perl-executing-browser/README.md

 * **Icon:**
     A PEB-based application can have its own icon and it must be located at ```{PEB_binary_directory}/resources/app/app.png```.
 If this file is found during application startup, it will be used as the icon of all windows and dialog boxes.
 If this file is not found, the default icon embedded into the resources of the browser binary will be used.
 * **Trusted domains:**
     If PEB is able to find and read ```{PEB_binary_directory}/resources/app/trusted-domains.json```, all domains listed in this file are considered trusted.
-Mixing local content with any content originating from a trusted domain is allowed.
-Only ```http://local-pseudodomain/``` is trusted if ```trusted-domains.json``` is missing.
-This setting allows loading of web fonts in PEB-based applications or developing rich/thick/fat clients based on PEB.
-It should be used with care.
+This setting should be used with care considering all security implications - see section [Security] (#security)).
 * **Log files:**
     If log files are needed for debugging of PEB or a PEB-based application, they can easily be turned on by manually creating ```{PEB_binary_directory}/logs```.
 If this directory is found during application startup, the browser assumes that logging is required and a separate log file is created for every browser session following the naming convention: ```{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log```.
 PEB will not create ```{PEB_binary_directory}/logs``` on its own and if this directory is missing, no logs will be written, which is the default behavior.